mitmedialab/2024-MIT-IAP-ComputationalLaw/README.md

 ## Register (permission of instructors required)

-> To participate in this and future events on these topics, including the periodic "IdeaFlow" series of discussion sessions, request an invitation at: [https://forms.gle/DB4oBQvYL5ZEXbRq9](https://forms.gle/DB4oBQvYL5ZEXbRq9)
+> To participate in this and future events on these topics, including the periodic "IdeaFlow" series of discussion sessions, request an invitation at:

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdPbY28sv-motElHWNTINEy5UtxslB7wIk4zsZ4v89d-I2LnA/viewform?embedded=true" width="640" height="1190" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+**--> REGISTRATION IS NOW CLOSED <--**

 -------------------------------------------------------------------